 There are also new books and authors to be discovered via What Makes this Book So Great; for instance, Barry Hughart’s Bridge of Birds: A Novel of an Ancient China That Never Was (St. Martin’s 1983/Del Rey, 1985), a book that has been recommend now by two very astute readers, or Daniel Abraham’s Long Price books, equally unknown and intriguing.
 Or Keri Hulme’s The Bone People, which Walton describes as “a story about a colonised people getting their spirit back, and getting it back in a way that is itself uniquely theirs but does not exclude.”

 There’s the delight of the familiar and loved book that someone else loves here, too, for instance, in a lovely piece on Pamela Dean’s Tam Lin: “17.
 College as magic garden: Why Pamela Dean’s Tam Lin is a book you’ll either love or hate.”
-Walton has, I think, put her metaphorical finger precisely on why people are so very binary about Dean’s Tam Lin>.
+Walton has, I think, put her metaphorical finger precisely on why people are so very binary about Dean’s Tam Lin.
 “It isn’t just a book you like better when you re-read it, it’s a book that you haven’t had the complete experience of reading unless you’ve read it twice.”
-There are smart essays here about other genres, and lit fic authors, too, among them George Eliot, Salmon Rushdie’s Midnight’s Children, and Sayer’s Gaudy Night, and authors I haven’t thought about in years and need to re-read (S.P.
+There are smart essays here about other genres, and lit fic authors, too, among them George Eliot, Salmon Rushdie, (Midnight’s Children), Sayer’s Gaudy Night, and authors I haven’t thought about in years and need to re-read (S.P.
 Somtow).

 Re-reading isn’t all ways pleasurable.
 There’s that special pain from a series that starts out well, but doesn’t continue; see Walton’s “33.
 Better to have loved and lost?
-Series that go downhill.”
-And perhaps one of the best things I’ve ever read about re-reading anything, Walton’s “124.
+Series that go downhill.
+Also present is one of the best things I’ve ever read about re-reading anything, Walton’s “124.
 The Suck Fairy” in which Walton explains:

 The Suck Fairy is an artefact of re-reading.
 If you read a book for the first time and it sucks, that’s nothing to do with her.
 It just sucks.
 Some books do.
 The Suck Fairy comes in when you come back to a book that you liked when you read it before, and on re-reading — well, it sucks.